GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 In addition to late-loading images and fonts, a page may add new elements to the DOM as new content becomes available.
-If any of these new elements is larger than the previous largest contentful element, a new `PerformanceEntry` will also reported.
+If any of these new elements is larger than the previous largest contentful element, a new `PerformanceEntry` will also be reported.

 The browser will stop reporting new entries as soon as the user interacts with the page (via a tap, scroll, or keypress), as user interaction often changes what's visible to the user (which is especially true with scrolling).

-For analysis purposes, only the most recently dispatched `PerformanceEntry` object should be reported to your analytics service.
+For analysis purposes, you should only report the most recently dispatched `PerformanceEntry` to your analytics service.

 {% Aside 'caution' %}
   Since users can open pages in a background tab, it's possible that the largest